 The hard numbers

-To create a competitive pricing structure, you have to start by knowing how much it costs you to run your trucking business (your recurring operating costs).
+To create a competitive pricing structure, you must start by knowing how much it costs to run your trucking business (your recurring operating costs).

 While there may always be unexpected expenses, the recurring costs you know should all be considered.